ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 As you can see in the image above (taken directly from the original paper), a system such as RAG is made of two parts: one that finds text snippets that are relevant to the question asked by the user, and a generative model, usually an LLM, that rephrases the snippets into a coherent answer for the question.

 Let's build one of these with Haystack 2.0!

+{{< notice info >}}

+*Do you want to see this code in action?
+Check out the Colab notebook [here](https://colab.research.google.com/drive/1vX_2WIRuqsXmoPMsJbqE45SYn21yuDjf?usp=drive_link) or the [gist](https://gist.github.com/ZanSara/cad6f772d3a894058db34f566e2c4042).*

-{{< notice info >}} *All these code snippets were tested against `haystack-ai==0.105.0`.
-Haystack 2.0 is still unstable, so later versions of this package might introduce breaking change without any notice until Haystack 2.0 is officially released.* {{< /notice >}}
+*Keep in mind that this code was run against `haystack-ai==0.88.0`.
+Haystack 2.0 is still unstable, so later versions of this package might introduce breaking change without any notice until Haystack 2.0 is officially released.*

+{{< /notice >}}

 # Generators: Haystack's LLM components